xaur/decred-news/guidelines.md

 * Highlight achievements of our community.
 * Focus on what was **done**.
 * Announcements and plans are good too - just be specific and minimize hype.

+### TODOs

+"TODOs" or "FIXMEs" are small tasks and notes embedded in the draft document.

+Two types of TODOs are used in DJ.

+First type is anything `{inside curly braces}`.
+It can be a task, a placeholder, a question or a note.
+Tasks need to be done while notes can be just removed when they are no longer needed.
+Examples:

+Task:

+> UTXO set optimization was merged {explain in plain English}

+Question:

+> 3 typos have been fixed {do we need this?}

+Placeholders that must be filled:

+> In {month} the Treasury received {n} DCR and spent {n} DCR.

+Special case of placeholder is an empty TODO, it must be obvious from the context what it should be replaced with:

+> Reddit subscribers: {} (+{})

+Second type of TODOs are URLs not enclosed in Markdown links.
+For example, an unenclosed URL in Relevant External simply means "write up this story".

+Final release must have all TODOs resolved, i.e. contain no curly braces and no URLs outside of Markdown links.

 ### Development